EALT Logo

 Our collections can be viewed online at www.futuremuseum.co.uk

-The Palace Theatre (currently closed) and Cumnock Town Hall have a year round programme of performing arts and the Grand Hall hosts large scale events and gigs.
+The Palace Theatre (currently closed for redevelopment ) and Cumnock Town Hall have a year round programme of performing arts and the Grand Hall (closed for redevelopment) hosts large scale events and gigs.
+We also have a programme of drama, comedy, music and more across a range of our community venues.

 Culture & Heritage